apache/arrow-adbc/c/driver/postgresql/README.md

 ## Testing

-A running instance of Postgres is required.
+A running instance of PostgreSQL is required.
 For example, using Docker:

 ```shell
 $ docker run -it --rm \